H. D. Packard: History

-Packard and his wife, with their baby daughter only a few weeks old, left Port Adelaide on October 1864 for Escape Cliffs, where they remained until the expedition was recalled, somewhat over two years.
+Packard and his wife, with their baby daughter only a few weeks old, left Port Adelaide in October 1864 for Escape Cliffs, where they remained, achieving little, for over two years.

 On 21 December 1866 his wife gave birth to their second child, Eleanor Devereux Packard, remembered as the first European born in the Northern Territory.

 In 1868 he was appointed to the expedition to Port Darwin, under the Surveyor-General G. W. Goyder, and a year later his wife joined him.